rafaelmaeuer/Asus-P8P67Pro-Hackintosh/readme.md

 - Add clover boot args: `npci=0x2000`
   - (Depending on graphics card add boot arg `-no_compat_check`)
 - As SMBIOS select `iMac17.1`

-Note:
-- `ApfsDriverLoader-64` doesnt cause Clover to hang anymore on boot, so APFS as file system is possible
-- (Adding `HFSPlus-64` to `EFI/CLOVER/drivers64UEFI/` causes Clover to hang on load, use `VBoxHfs-64` instead)

 ---